-Treated bleed rates for valoctocogene roxaparvovec were modeled based on the GENEr8-1 trial and available evidence of treated joint bleed rates across factor levels seen in moderate and mild hemophilia patients by den Uijl et al (see Table E6 above).39 Treated bleed rates for valoctocogene roxaparvovec were modeled based on the GENEr8-1 trial and available evidence of treated joint bleed rates across factor levels seen in moderate and mild hemophilia patients by den Uijl et al (see

-Table E6 above).39 To begin, we used average bleed rates seen in patient level data in the GENEr8-1 trial but with the following assumptions.
+Treated bleed rates for valoctocogene roxaparvovec were modeled based on the GENEr8-1 trial and available evidence of treated joint bleed rates across factor levels seen in moderate and mild hemophilia patients by den Uijl et al (see Table E6 above).40 Treated bleed rates for valoctocogene roxaparvovec were modeled based on the GENEr8-1 trial and available evidence of treated joint bleed rates across factor levels seen in moderate and mild hemophilia patients by den Uijl et al (see Table E6 above).40 Treated bleed rates for valoctocogene roxaparvovec were modeled based on the GENEr8-1 trial and available evidence of treated joint bleed rates across factor levels seen in moderate and mild hemophilia patients by den Uijl et al (see Table E6 above).40 To begin, we used average bleed rates seen in patient level data in the GENEr8-1 trial but with the following assumptions.
 To be most consistent with the value-based contract proposed by BioMarin we had 2% of the patients with the highest ABR drop out of the data each year for the first four years.
 In cycle zero we used the average as seen in the GENEr8-1 data for three months for valoctocogene roxaparvovec and 3 months of the emicizumab bleed rate.
 Then we began having high ABR patients exit and using the remaining patients, we calculated the ABR for valoctocogene roxaparvovec from the remaining patients and used the HAVEN 3 and Potter trial based relative proportions of different types of bleeds from there.
 We also used projected bleeds based on projected factor levels.
-To project treated joint bleed rates, median one-stage factor VIII levels of high dose patients from BioMarin were combined with estimated rates of treated joint bleeds by factor level in den Uijl et al.39 In addition, to balance these estimates with lower than usual bleed rates seen in the trials, patients with factor activity levels between 1 and 3 IU/mL were assigned the bleed level of those with 3 IU/mL.
-Further, we averaged across the tail of the bleed rates for factor levels of 11 IU/mL and up and assigned that to all those over 11 IU/mL and made a slight adjustment (i.e. changed from 0.78 to 0.80) to a non-monotonic portion of the relationship between factor levels and bleeds at factor levels less than 11 IU/mL after digitizing figure 2 from den Uijl et al.39 Declines across time in patient factor levels were projected forward based on a fitted exponential survival curve to a weighted average of the available data on factor levels in patients from the trials omitting some data with less than full samples (see Figure E2.2 below) as well as linear projections from these data for a scenario.
+To project treated joint bleed rates, median one-stage factor VIII levels of high dose patients from BioMarin were combined with estimated rates of treated joint bleeds by factor level in den Uijl et al.40 In addition, to balance these estimates with lower than usual bleed rates seen in the trials, patients with factor activity levels between 1 and 3 IU/mL were assigned the bleed level of those with 3 IU/mL.
+Further, we averaged across the tail of the bleed rates for factor levels of 11 IU/mL and up and assigned that to all those over 11 IU/mL and made a slight adjustment (i.e. changed from 0.78 to 0.80) to a non-monotonic portion of the relationship between factor levels and bleeds at factor levels less than 11 IU/mL after digitizing figure 2 from den Uijl et al.40 Declines across time in patient factor levels were projected forward based on a fitted exponential survival curve to a weighted average of the available data on factor levels in patients from the trials omitting some data with less than full samples (see Figure E2.2 below) as well as linear projections from these data for a scenario.
 When bleed rates from these projections became higher than those projected based on the GENEr8-1 data with dropouts we used the projected rates.
 Further, once patients were projected to be at factor levels below 5 IU/mL (cycle 16), 5% of the patients were assumed to switch treatment, and then once the patients were projected to be at less than 1 IU/mL (cycle 24), all patients were assumed to initiate treatment with emicizumab.
 Table E7 below illustrates the range of bleed rates for valoctocogene roxaparvovec in the model.